 For men, prostate cancer can often be a fatal diagnosis.
 In fact, it is the second-leading cause of death of men.
 Getting screened is of great importance.
 Discussing your family history with your physician, examining the other risk factors in relation to your own situation and educating yourself about this important topic can help you survive.
 Our outstanding urologists will outline the tests you’ll need to help them make a diagnosis.
 And, if you need treatment, we offer the latest in robotic surgery, radiotherapy, cryotherapy and other treatment modalities.

 A new study suggests that nocturia, or nighttime urination, by people of all ages could be a sign of a much larger problem.
 Nocturia, defined as two or more episodes of urination during the night, increases with age, and is associated with other conditions including diabetes, cardiovascular disease, hypertension and antidepressant use.
 Speak to your urologist about this, if this is an issue for you.

 Elevated PSA levels in a man’s blood could be indicative of prostatitis, benign prostatic hyperplasia (or BPH), or prostate cancer.
 To learn more click on the “Elevated PSA” above and if you feel it’s time for you to take the additional step of making an appointment with your primary care physician, or with us, we urge you to do so promptly.

 Hematuria is the medical term for blood in a patient’s urine.
-It can be temporary, and not of major significance.
-On the other hand, it can also extremely serious and require immediate testing and treatment.
+It can be temporary and not of major significance.
+On the other hand, it can be extremely serious and require immediate testing and treatment.
 When should you seek treatment for hematuria?
 What else can you find out about hematuria?
 For more information, click on the “Microscopic Hematuria” link, and then contact us to make an appointment for a consultation with one of our urologists.